-I’ve made this recipe with chicken chicken breast – breast – because it adds juiciness and flavor but you could use used bone in, skin on chicken thighs and drumsticks here.
-But you would have to increase the cooking time, make sure the internal temperature is 155 F.
+I’ve made this recipe with chicken breast, because it adds juiciness and flavor.
+But you could use bone in, skin on chicken thighs and drumsticks instead.
+Just increase the cooking time, to make sure the internal temperature reaches 155 F.

 Yogurt is a brilliant marinade.
 So many cuisines embrace it, such as Greek, Persian and Indian.